FrancesCoronel/personal-website-v3/site/content/mentoring/_index.md

 ---
-title: Mentoring 📚️
+title: Mentoring 💛️
-description: I enjoy mentoring folks on tech-related topics.
+description: I enjoy mentoring folks 1-on-1 on tech-related topics.
 banner: https://fvcproductions.files.wordpress.com/2016/02/img_4602.jpg
+mentoring: true
+isotope: true
+aliases:
+  - /services/
+  - /services/mentoring/
+  - /mentoring/
 ---

 ## Generally speaking, I enjoy mentoring on how to prepare for coding bootcamps but I have teachable experience in web development, web design, and all sorts of nifty dev, design, or productivity tools.